obeskay/resumyt-ai/PROJECT_SUMMARY.md

 2. **Enhance Error Handling**:
    - Implement more granular error handling for different types of failures.
    - Utilize the custom error types defined in src/lib/errors.ts throughout the application.
+   - Add additional logging for debugging and monitoring purposes.

 3. **Improve Performance and Scalability**:
    - Implement caching for frequently requested summaries.